THE FIRST TEACHER

 How does the school assess and review the progress of children with Special Educational Needs?

 Those children who are receiving additional support through provision mapping are constantly being assessed and reviewed.
 Provision maps are reviewed every term (3 times per year for data collection and a further 3 times to ensure impact).
 Children who have an IEP are also continuously involved in assessment of their learning.
 They have their IEP formally reviewed 6 times per year, with 3 IEPs written.
 If a child needs adjustments making to their IEP this can be done as and when is needed.
 If a child has a statement of SEN or an Education and Health Care Plan these are formally reviewed annually.
-However these children will also have IEP’s in place as well as a Behaviour plan if this is required or a Multi-Element Plan (MEP)
+However these children will also have individual provision maps in place as well as IEP’s, Behaviour plan if this is required or a Multi-Element Plan (MEP)

 How do you and I know how well my child is doing at school?